colligant/colligant.github.io/_posts/2020-04-22-conv-nets-and-gradient-descent.md

 layout: post
 published: true
 bigimg:
-  - "/assets/img/tsne.png": "T-SNE visualization of the MNIST dataset seen by a neural network."
+  - "/assets/img/tsne.png": "The loss landscape of a neural network."
 ---

 # Gradient Descent

 They key idea behind neural networks (and what people mean when they say NNs "learn") is gradient descent.
-This is an idea from calculus that's been around since the 1600s, and is pretty intuitive.
+This blog will go through gradient descent in detail, and describe an application of it in computer vision.

 Say you're training for a running race and you want to see what your average pace is.
 You collect a bunch of measurements, and plot them on the following graph: